 HOW LONG DO BOARD MEETINGS LAST?
 Board of Education public, open meetings generally average three hours in length depending upon the issues being discussed and citizen comments that are shared.

 WHAT HAPPENS AT A BOARD MEETING?
-A typical agenda for a Board of Education meeting may include all or some of the following: -- Call to Order -- Roll Call -- Executive Session -- Reopen meeting if Executive Session is held -- Pledge of Allegiance -- Approval of Agenda -- Board Reports – an informal report by each Board member as to his/her activities or points of interest -- Superintendent Report -- Recognitions -- Public Hearing -- Public Comment -- Consent Agenda/Approval of Minutes – items that are routine that are voted on in a block instead of being voted on individually -- Action Items – items on which the Board will vote -- Information Items – items on which the Board will receive information -- Future Board Meeting Notice -- Adjournment -- Work Session – if necessary for policies/budget, etc – usually at the first meeting of the month (day meeting)
+A typical agenda for a Board of Education meeting may include all or some of the following: -- Call to Order -- Roll Call -- Executive Session -- Reconvene Open Meeting - if Executive Session is held -- Pledge of Allegiance -- Approval of Agenda -- Board Reports – an informal report by each Board member as to his/her activities or points of interest -- Superintendent Report -- Public Hearing -- Public Comment -- Consent Agenda/Approval of Minutes – items that are routine that are voted on in a block instead of being voted on individually -- Action Items – items on which the Board will vote -- Information Items – items on which the Board will receive information -- Future Board Meeting Notice -- Adjournment -- Work Session

 PUBLIC COMMENT STATEMENT: The Board welcomes public input on policies and issues affecting our schools.
 The Board takes this time to listen and consider, but not to comment.
 This is not, however, the appropriate forum for negative comments or criticisms of individual staff or students.
 Concerns about individual staff members that cannot be resolved at the level closest to the situation should be directed to the Superintendent.
 This Board will not permit comments criticizing individual staff or students since this is outside the scope of public comment.